-The Federal and Defense Textile (FEDTEX) Summit connects the US Department of Defense (DoD) and federal agency clothing and individual equipment buyers with US textile manufacturers, textile supply chain suppliers, cut and sew contractors, research and development (R&D) facilities, testing la
+The Federal and Defense Textile (FEDTEX) Summit connects the US Department of Defense (DoD) and federal agency clothing and individual equipment buyers with US textile manufacturers, textile supply chain suppliers, cut and sew contractors, research and development (R&D) facilities, testing labs and academic resources.
+All prime textile manufacturers and textile supply chain manufacturers currently produce DOD, medical, PPE, and related soldier systems.

 The U.S. Navy Reserve was formed in 1915 in response to World War I. During the war, nearly 84 percent of the Navy's force was made up of Reserve members.